evidence-dev/evidence

 Query Cache (cache)

-Cached query results to avoid re-executing expensive queries
+Stores executed query results to avoid re-running expensive database queries during development

 Feedback Loops